wj-mitchell/DSPAN_Details/README.md

 ## Timelines

 The first submission was submitted December 15th, 2022.
 The study section met to discuss this submission on Februrary 13th, 2023 and I received my summary statement, which includes detailed feedback on every section, from that section on March 07th, 2023.
 Because it was not discussed, there was no advisory council meeting.
 I had between March 07th and April 08th to incorporate that study section feedback into my resubmission.
 I made some substantial changes to my advisory team, recommender team, and study design in that time.
 My next application was submitted April 15th, 2023.
 The study section for that submission met on June 05th.
 I received my impact score June 10th and my summary statement on July 09th.
 I then recevied an email from the Program Officer, Michelle, Jones-London, on July 11th asking me to respond to the feedback in a three page letter by July 21st.
 The advisory council met sometime in August (which was not disclosed to me) and I learned via email on August 18th that the project was funded.
 During all of that time I did have two or three meetings with Michelle and Lauren Ulrich to discuss my application and get some more insight into parts of the application or feedback that confused me.

+**NEW**: On May 20th, 2024, I receieved a notification from [era-notify@mail.nih.gov](mailto:era-notify@mail.nih.gov) that my first *Research Performance Progress Report* (RPPR) would be due July 20th, 2024.
+I was somewhat confused because Temple had deferred my funding start date to January 2024, so it had not even been a full year yet.
+However, these are determined by budget periods and are due two months from the start of a new one, which is September 20th, 2024.
+I received a reminder of this on June 20th, 2024 as well.
+Our internal grants specialist reached out to me on July 2nd, 2024 to also inform me and let me know that this must be reviewed internally before being submitted and the deadline for that was actually July 16th.
+I was able to assemble all of the responses and materials in a little under two days to meet that deadline.

 ## Materials